substance/simple-writer/README.md

 ## Getting started

 You goal should be to read and understand all the code in this repository.
-And change it and see what happens.
-You are then ready to build your own editor.
+And change it.
+You'll soon be ready to build your own completely custom web editor.

 Here are some pointers on how SimpleWriter is structured.